ablanco1950/RecognizeTrafficSign/README.md

 # RecognizeTrafficSign.

-From traffic sign database downloaded from https://www.kaggle.com/datasets/meowmeowmeowmeowmeow/gtsrb-german-traffic-sign It is produced, using a CNN based on resnet and pytorch, a model to recognize traffic signs.
+From traffic sign database downloaded from https://www.kaggle.com/datasets/meowmeowmeowmeowmeow/gtsrb-german-traffic-sign It is produced, using a CNN based on resnet and pytorch, a model to recognize traffic signs previously detected using the model produced at https://github.com/ablanco1950/DetectTrafficSign

 In the images, the traffic signs are detected using the model generated at: https://github.com/ablanco1950/DetectTrafficSign before recognition.